 17.72.010 GENERAL

-conditional use permitconditional usethis titleconditional useconditional use permitbeen approved by the city council.
+An approved conditional use permit shall be required for each conditional use listed in this title.
+No permit or license shall be issued for a conditional use by any officer or employee unless a conditional use permit has been approved by the city council.

 17.72.020 APPLICATION

-Conditional use permit applicationscity office city’s official wConditional use permit applications shall be submitted to the city as provided in this title.
+Conditional use permit applications shall be available at the city office or on the city’s official website.
+Conditional use permit applications shall be submitted to the city as provided in this title.
 Applications shall be accompanied by maps, drawings, statements, or other documents in accordance with the provisions of this title.
 An appropriate fee outlined in this title shall be collected at the time of submittal.

 17.72.030 DETERMINATION